 - Bricks-and-clicks retailers collect known and anonymous contacts’ data from online and offline sources to enhance those individuals’ customer profiles, inform individualized offers on various channels, and improve the efficiency of your marketing.

-Before you launch this approach in earnest, though, there are many pieces of the integrated marketing communications puzzle you must put into place to establish your strategy.
+Before you can launch this approach, though, there are many pieces of the integrated marketing communications puzzle you must put into place to establish your strategy.